zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 # Chapter 2: Dynamic Shapes and Tensors

-In Chapter 1, we compiled and executed our first MLIR program: an 8×32 matrix multiplied by a 32×16 matrix.
+In Chapter 1, we compiled and executed our first MLIR program: an 8×32 matrix multiplied by a 32×16 matrix using the `linalg.matmul` operation.
 The operation worked perfectly, but with a significant limitation—the dimensions were hardcoded into the function signature.
 If we wanted to multiply matrices of different sizes, we would need to generate and compile separate functions for each dimension combination.
 This approach is impractical for real machine learning workloads, where batch sizes vary, sequences have different lengths, and models process inputs of diverse shapes.

 This chapter addresses the fundamental question: **How do we write MLIR code that works with matrices and tensors of any size?** The answer involves understanding MLIR's distinction between **tensors** and **memrefs**, the concept of dynamic dimensions, and the runtime data structures that make shape-polymorphic code possible.